Operations Improvement Manager

 Soon, the burly dogs took notice and bolted towards us.
 Richard’s plan: wait until the last, most dramatic moment to pull me to safety.
 Instead, his glasses fell from his face into the yard below, and he dropped me like a rag doll into the jaws of the gigantic guard dogs.
 David screamed at the top of his lungs.
 “It bit me!”
 I shouted.
 “Run for your lives!”
 Eventually, Richard managed to lean down far enough to grab me.

 All in all, it was a pretty bad bite, and right on the bottom.
-Richard made me take a solemn vow not to tell our parents what happened, but instead to say that I merely scraped myself.
+Richard made me take a solemn vow not to tell our parents what happened, but instead to say that I merely scraped myself against the wall.
 But as soon as my mom came home and Richard told her the lie, I just couldn’t help it.
 Smirking, I asked her, “But do you want to know what really happened?”